The Court of Appeal in Turnbull QB 224

 Evidence capable of supporting a disputed identification may take any admissible form, including self-incrimination by the accused, similar fact evidence and other evidence of identification.
 A judge must identify evidence that is capable of providing such support and warn the jury against reliance on anything that might appear supportive without really having that capability.

-Where a judge decides that the identification evidence in a given case is of such poor quality that he would not have left the case to the jury in the absence of supporting evidence, there is no obligation on him to warn the jury that they should not convict on the basis of the evidence of identification alone, should they reject the supporting evidence.
+Where a judge decides the identification evidence in a case is of such poor quality that they would not have left the case to the jury in the absence of supporting evidence, there is no obligation on them to warn the jury that they should not convict on the basis of the evidence of identification alone, should they reject the supporting evidence.